dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/how-to-set-toolbox-icon.md

 - <xref:System.Drawing.ToolboxBitmapAttribute.%23ctor(System.Type)>&mdash;This constructor takes a single type reference, and from that type, tries to find an embedded resource to use as the icon.

-  The type's <xref:System.Type.FullName> value is used to try to find a corresponding embedded resource based on the name of the type.
-For example, if the `MyProject.MyNamespace.CompassRose` type is referenced, the attribute looks for a resource named `MyProject.MyNamespace.CompassRose.bmp` or `MyProject.MyNamespace.CompassRose.ico`.
-If the resource is found, it's used as the control's icon.
+  The type's <xref:System.Type.FullName> value is used to try and find an icon [embedded resource in the assembly][embedded], using the following format: `{project-name}.{namespace-path}.{type-name}{.bmp|.ico}`.
+For example, if the type `MyProject.MyNamespace.CompassRose` is referenced, the attribute looks for a resource named `MyProject.MyNamespace.CompassRose.bmp` or `MyProject.MyNamespace.CompassRose.ico`.

   ```csharp
   // Looks for a CompassRose.bmp or CompassRose.ico embedded resource in the